 Contrast this to Handy's customer experience.
-You can book a cleaner for a chosen time, choose all the relevant services, and pay online, all in a matter of minutes.
-No need to wait for bids from providers and worry about not getting any.
+You can book a cleaner for a chosen time, choose all the relevant services, and pay online, all in a matter of minutes—no need to wait for bids from providers and worry about not getting any.

 With their current model, Thumbtack will never be able to build this kind of end-to-end experience.
 It's simply not feasible for them to build custom flows for all their hundreds of categories.
 This is their biggest weakness—customers have grown to expect this type of seamless experience.
-In 2009, expectations were much lower for professional services, but in 2017, expectations have changed.
-Many services operate in Thumbtack's key industries like home cleaning, catering, pet sitting and home tutoring.
+In 2009, expectations were much lower for professional services, but since 2017, expectations have changed.
+Many services operate in Thumbtack's key industries like home cleaning, catering, pet sitting, and home tutoring.

 A good end-to-end customer experience is important from the provider perspective as well.
 Lacy goes on to explain:

 "Some professional forums complain about the quality of the bids that come from Thumbtack, and that a customer will post a job, they'll bid on it and pay Thumbtack a commission based on that posting, only to have the customer haggle them down on price."